Scope and Definitions - 1.1

 Clinical StudyKlinisk studie “Clinical study” means any investigation in relation to

-humans intended: (a) to discover or verify the clinical, pharmacological or other pharmacodynamic effects of one or more medicinal products; (b) to identify any adverse reactions to one or more medicinal products; or (c) to study the absorption,
+humans intended: (a) to discover or verify the clinical, pharmacological or other pharmacodynamic effects of one or more medicinal products; (b) to identify any adverse reactions to one or more medicinal products; or (c) to study the absorption, distribution, metabolism and excretion of one or more medicinal products; with the objective of ascertaining the safety and/or efficacy of those medicinal products.
+A clinical study that does not fulfil the definition of a clinical trial will not be subject to scientific and ethical review in accordance with Regulation (EU) No 536/2014, Article 2.

 Clinical Trial